High-yield debt

 In finance, a high-yield bond (non-investment-grade bond, speculative-grade bond, or junk bond) is a bond that is rated below investment grade by credit rating agencies.
-These bonds have a higher risk of default or other adverse credit events, but offer higher yields than investment-grade bonds in order to compensate for the increased risk.
+These bonds have a higher risk of default or other adverse credit events but offer higher yields than investment-grade bonds to compensate for the increased risk.

 Default risk

 As indicated by their lower credit ratings, high-yield debt entails more risk to the investor compared to investment grade bonds.
 Investors require a greater yield to compensate them for investing in the riskier securities.